Cooking Gorgeous

 Notes

-• The cooking time might vary depending on the thickness of your particular piece of salmon and the desired doneness of the fish.
+• The cooking time depends on the thickness of the salmon and how well-cooked you like it.

 Nutrition